Last Updated: September 25, 2023 by Flora Gibbins

 Community tanks should be large enough for a male Crowntail Betta to establish a territory, including a hiding place to retreat from stress.
 We would suggest at least a 10-gallon tank in that case, if not more.

-These are tropical freshwater fish.
+These are tropical freshwater fish like the Betta fish smaragdina.
 Treated tap water is sufficient for their tank.
 A ph range between 6.4 and 7.0 will be ideal for your Betta fish.
 Water hardness can sit from 2 and 5 dKh (carbonate hardness).

 Some keepers keep the lighting low on their tanks to simulate the shaded conditions found in some natural habitats.
 We find that domestically bred Betta fish do not mind aquarium lighting compared to wild specimens.